jgpaiva/unbabel_api/README.md

 * instructions (optional) - Client instructions for the translator.
 * topics (optional) - List of the topics of text.
      * For instance ["politics"]
+* text_format - The format of the text to be translated [onf of text,html].

 Example: